ibm-cloud-docs/containers/health-audit.md

 1. The image tag `icr.io/ibm/ibmcloud-kube-audit-to-ibm-cloud-logs:latest` does receive vulnerability and bug fix updates.
 However, the deployment must be restarted manually to pick up those changes.
 Use `kubectl rollout restart -n ibm-kube-audit deploy/ibmcloud-kube-audit` to pull the latest image and gracefully restart.
 2. This deployment is manually installed and managed.
 Switching from this deployment to another may result in audit log downtime.
-3. The certificate generated below can be rotated.
+3. The certificate generated in the following steps can be rotated.
 Rotation requires manual steps to replace the secret and restart the deployment.

 To secure the deployment with encryption in transit, a private key and TLS certificate signed by the kube-apiserver are required.